strumberr/tetralogue-logogram/README.md

 ![alt text](assets/tetralogue.png)
 Logogram: [logogram.png](assets/tetralogue.png)

 I am aware that the logogram is called "Tetra"-logue, which is a combining form meaning “four".
-But thats part of the joke
+But thats part of the joke.

+**This is also my first time making anything related to cryptography or logograms, so it might not be incredibly advanced**

 ## Usage